fernandoem88/typed-classnames/README.md

   }
 }
 // the $cn.Wrapper component will then have 2 props
-// darkMode: that comes from .Wrapper--dark-mode
+// darkMode: from .Wrapper--dark-mode
-// size: that comes from .Wrapper--size
+// size: from .Wrapper--size
 ```

 ## ternary property class